Lars Markmanrud

-Lars Markmanrud (born 1 March 2001) is a Norwegian football defender who plays for Sandefjord.
+Lars Markmanrud (born 1 March 2001) is a Norwegian professional footballer who plays for NSÍ Runavík.

+Career

 Starting his career in local Sandefjord club Store Bergan IL, he joined Sandefjord Fotball's junior setup in 2017.

 He was promoted to the senior squad in 2020 and made his Eliteserien debut in June 2020 against Odd.

+In June 2023 he went on loan to Egersunds IK.

+In the beginning of 2025, Markmansrud signed with Faroe Islands Premier League club NSÍ Runavík on a contract for the rest of the year.